 - Around vents.

+You must be asking yourself, are cluster flies dangerous?
 Although cluster flies don’t pose a direct health risk to humans, they can be an annoyance.
 They tend to travel in huge swarms of thousands of flies.
 While they hibernate over the winter, their accumulated excrement can give off a noticeable stench.
 They can also stain fabrics and walls.

 You’ll be most likely to find in your loft space.
-Historically cluster flies would hibernate in hollow trees, under lose bark or other dry sheltered areas.
+Historically cluster flies would hibernate in hollow trees, under loose bark or other dry sheltered areas.
 However, our warm, weatherproof and protected homes are particularly inviting to them.

 Cluster flies pose a particular problem for home or business because they could contaminate the food or spread diseases.
 You need to ensure that all food storage and preparation areas are free from the pests.
 Otherwise, you could face reputational damage if customers see flies swarming around your premises.
 In addition, you could be fined or even shut down on health grounds.